CiscoDevNet/multi-domain-api/README.md

-## vManage Use Case 1- Add Intrusion Prevention System Policy:
+## vManage Use Case 1 - Add Intrusion Prevention System Policy:
-In this demo, we are adding an IPS policy to an existing Security policy.
+In this demo, we are adding an IPS policy to an existing security policy.
 The following REST API will add an IPS policy to the existing SD-WAN security policy called “Greatwall_Policy” using the HTML web portal that you built.

 ```
 PUT https://<vManage hostname/IP>/dataservice/template/policy/security/1ca11fbe-cfd5-4f2a-8e26-10e4ca966acf